 Choosing a name that reflects your brand and ensuring that it hasn’t been claimed is important for any organization as it creates the identity for its products and services.
 Thorough research has to be done before selecting a name so that it does not lead to infringement of trademark or domain name problems.

 Intellectual property rights (“IP Rights”) are exclusive rights of the owner of a Start-up who puts the idea of it.
 While it’s true that ideas are often less valuable than the execution founders put behind them, innovation is still at the heart of any successful Start-up.
-Appropriate steps need to be taken for protecting the IP rights and reasonable measures to be taken for not infringing the third-party IP rights.
+Appropriate steps need to be taken to protect the IP rights and reasonable measures to be taken to not infringe the third-party IP rights.

 IP Rights are a very important asset class for a Start-up.
 One basic way to protect IP rights is through the use of a confidentiality and non-disclosure agreement.
 This type of agreement deals with confidentiality issues, but can also ensure that the ideas, work products, and inventions the employee creates that are related to company business belong to the company and not the employee.

-Depending on the nature of the business, a business may need the permits, licenses, or qualifications for carrying out its operations.
-The absence of such approvals attracts penalties/ fine from the regulatory body and eventually leads to the closure of the business operations.
-Therefore, it is a prerequisite for an entrepreneur to identify the legal requirement before starting a business.
+Depending on the nature of the business, a business may need permits, licenses, or qualifications for carrying out its operations.
+The absence of such approvals attracts penalties/fines from the regulatory body and eventually leads to the closure of the business operations.
+Therefore, it is a prerequisite for an entrepreneur to identify the legal requirements before starting a business.

 Start-ups need to pay attention to a variety of key tax issues arising out of their business.
 Without proper planning, founders can find themselves or their Startups liable for unintended and unanticipated taxes, fines, and penalties.
 They need to examine the regulatory and tax regimes of locations it plans to do business in.

 Compliance and its importance are often overlooked by many Startups.
 Many Startups do not maintain proper corporate and employee/HR-related documentation.
-This becomes problematic when they intend to raise funds from investors or get involved in claims or litigation with an employee or customers/ clients or regulatory body.
-Thus, there is a need for maintaining the proper records as there are number of legal requirements that needs to be fulfilled depending on the entity structure, and a law firm is best suited for this assignment.
+This becomes problematic when they intend to raise funds from investors or get involved in claims or litigation with an employee-customer/client or regulatory body.
+Thus, there is a need for maintaining the proper records as there are a number of legal requirements that need to be fulfilled depending on the entity structure, and a law firm is best suited for this assignment.

-It is extremely important for the sustainable development of any enterprise that the Start-up complies with authorized, secretarial, accounting, taxation, employee-related and other related compliances as the noncompliance is usually a levy of punitive fines on the Start-up.
+It is extremely important for the sustainable development of any enterprise that the Start-up complies with authorized, secretarial, accounting, taxation, employee-related, and other related compliances as noncompliance is usually a levy of punitive fines on the Start-up.

 Start-up businesses often hire inexperienced legal counsel, including lawyers who are friends or relatives, or those who offer steep fee discounts.
 In doing so, the founders deny themselves the advice of experienced legal counsel who can help avoid many legal problems.